 The “State Root” acts like a merkle root in that it is a hash that is dependent on all the pieces of data that lie underneath it.
 If any piece of data changes the root will also change.

-Below is the section of the “Ethereum Architecture” diagram that represents that Merkel Patricia Trie for the “State Root”.
+Below is the section of the “Ethereum Architecture” diagram that represents the Merkel Patricia Trie for the “State Root”.

-The Merkle Patricia Trie is a non trival data structure so we won’t deep dive into it in this article.
-Instead we can instead keep the key value mapping model of address to Ethereum account.
+The Merkle Patricia Trie is a non-trival data structure so we won’t deep dive into it in this article.
+Instead, we can instead keep the key-value mapping model of address to the Ethereum account.